silverwind/droppy/README.md

 ````
 ###General options
 - `debug` Skip resource minification and enable automatic CSS reloading when the source files change.
-- `useHTTPS` Whether the server should use HTTPS.
+- `useHTTPS` Whether the server should use SSL/TLS encryption.
-- `useSPDY` Enables the SPDY protocol, in conjunction with `useHTTPS`.
+- `useSPDY` Enables the SPDYv3 protocol.
+Use in conjunction with `useHTTPS`.
 - `port` The listening port.
-For HTTPS, you may want to set it to 443.
 - `readInterval` The minimum time gap in milliseconds in which updates to a directory are sent.
 - `filesMode` The access mask with which files are created.
 - `dirMode` The access mask with which directories are created.
-- `linkLength` The amount of characters in a shortlink to a file.
+- `linkLength` The amount of characters in a shortlink.
 - `maxOpen` The maximum number of concurrently opened files.
-256 seems safe for Windows.
-On Unix, you can probably go higher.
+This option is primarily there for Windows servers.
 - `timestamps` Adds timestamps to log output.
 Useful if your logging facility does not provide timestamps.

 ###Path options